MicrosoftDocs/terminal/TerminalDocs/terminal-chat.md

 For now, this feature is only available in Windows Terminal Canary and supports [Azure OpenAI Service](https://azure.microsoft.com/products/ai-services/openai-service).
 This feature does not ship with its own large-language model.

 > [!NOTE]
-> Terminal Chat is only available on [Windows Terminal Canary](https://github.com/microsoft/terminal#installing-windows-terminal-canary).
+> This feature is only available in [Windows Terminal Canary](https://github.com/microsoft/terminal#installing-windows-terminal-canary).

  ![Terminal Chat UI](./images/terminal-chat.png)